abpframework/abp-samples/MAUI-OpenId/Part 2.md

 In this article, we'll work on an application that was built on previous article: [Integrating MAUI Client via Using OpenID Connect](https://community.abp.io/posts/integrating-maui-client-via-using-openid-connect-aqjjwsdf).

+## Source Code
+Source code is available on GitHub: TODO ??

 ## Configuring ABP Core

 As a first step, Dependency Injection will be changed with module initalization.
 We have to inialize our application as an ABP Module first.